HOME

 3. Click "remove" next to ad to be deleted.

-4. Click "confirm", please leave a reason for removing ad.
+4. Click "confirm", please leave a reason for removing ad in the box provided.

 This information may be out of date.
-Texas Gun Trader is not a legal advisor and the information included in this document may or may not be up to date.
-For updates and changes in this law check http://atf.treas.gov/firearms/index.htm
+Texas Gun Trader is not a legal advisor and the information included in www.texasguntrader.com may or may not be accurate.
+For updates and changes in any ATF enforced law visithttp://atf.treas.gov/firearms/index.htm

 BATFE regulation on Face to Face firearm transfers: